 The goals of a chiropractic joint adjustment (or manipulation) are to correct musculoskeletal dysfunction, improve range of movement and reduce pain.
-The adjustment (manipulation) aims to restore motion and overcome abnormal restrictive barriers.
-This may help:

 - Restore motion – both symmetry and range of motion